 Our doctors offer caring and compassionate dental treatment for seniors, and provide them with a wide range of procedures that keep their smiles healthy and functional in their later years.
 As we age, we become more susceptible to certain dental conditions, such as periodontal disease, dry mouth, and tooth loss.
-Dr. Donald Ross and Dr. Neal Shah provide dental care for seniors at our Atlanta, GA, practice to meet the unique needs of our older patients.
+Dr. Donald Ross, Dr. David Kim and Dr. Neal Shah provide dental care for seniors at our Atlanta, GA, practice to meet the unique needs of our older patients.
 We also offer sedation options to help patients suffering from painful conditions like arthritis remain comfortable throughout their visit.

 Certain conditions can naturally develop due to aging.
 Older patients also tend to take more medications, which can produce side effects that impact your dental health.